bartobri/bitcoin-toolkit/README.md

 you will want to do it:

 ```
-$ echo "this is my secret passphrase" | btk privkey -s -S 1978 | btk address -P
+$ echo "this is my secret passphrase" | btk privkey -sW -S 1978 | btk address -P
 1NjE7RpwPmgXmYP9s4hGwCbZ8td9oYEtvc
 ```

-The -P output option creates a P2PKH legacy bitcoin address.
-It is the default output option if no other is specified.
-If you desire, you can create a segwit (bech32) address by using the -W output option:
+Instead of a P2PKH, you can also create a segwit (bech32) address by using the -W output option:

 ```
-$ echo "this is my secret passphrase" | btk privkey -s -S 1978 | btk address -W
+$ echo "this is my secret passphrase" | btk privkey -sW -S 1978 | btk address -W
 bc1qaetsuey7tt9cv3agnfkrrav922t55lwkv5n9qs
 ```